Malcev Completions, Hodge Theory, and Motives: Malcev completions

-The unipotent completion of $P$ is the initial pro-unipotent group equipped with a homomorphism from $P$, and $P\to 1$ is Malcev complete if and only if $P$ is pro-unipotent.
+The unipotent completion of $P$ is the initial pro-unipotent group equipped with a homomorphism from $P$.
 Moreover, given a homomorphism $P\to K$, the unipotent completion of $\ker(P \to K)$ is exactly the kernel $\clg{U}$ of the Malcev completion $\clg{G} \to K$.

 \begin{rmk} Our context for defining Malcev completions differs a bit from what is often found in the literature.
-Usually, $P$ is taken to be a discrete group $\pi$, $K$ is taken to be (pro-)reductive, and $\varrho\colon\pi\to K(F)$ is assumed to have Zariski-dense image.
+Usually, $P$ is taken to be a discrete group $\pi$, $K$ is taken to be (pro-)reductive, and $\varrho\colon\pi\to K(F)$ is assumed to have Zariski dense image.
 We round out this section by discussing these three differences, as well as functoriality. \end{rmk}

 \begin{defn} Given a discrete group $\pi$, the Tannaka dual of $\Rep\pi$ is a pro-algebraic group.
 We denote it by $\hat\pi$ and call it the \emph{pro-algebraic completion} of $\pi$.
 (Here, $\Rep \pi$ is the category of finite-dimensional $F$-linear $\pi$-representations.) \end{defn}